firesidetoolkit/firesidetoolkit.github.io/support.md

 Paths or Path Groups in the tier you have currently selected.
 Click the "Save" button on the bottom right side of the screen to save your changes.

-### Removing a Path or Path Group from a Tier
+### Removing a Path, Path Group, or Hub from a Tier
 In the center of the "Edit Path Group" screen you will see the "Paths in this Group" list.
-Select the Path or Path Group you would like to remove from their current tier.
+Select the Path, Path Group, or Hub you would like to remove from their current tier.
 Click the left arrow button at the bottom left of the "Paths in this Group" list.
-The Path or Path Group will be removed from their tier and the "Paths in this Group" list.
-The Path or Path Group will now appear in the "Paths Not in this Group" list.
+The Path, Path Group, or Hub will be removed from their tier and the "Paths in this Group" list.
+The Path, Path Group, or Hub will now appear in the "Paths Not in this Group" list.
 Click the "Save" button on the bottom right side of the screen to save your changes.

-### Adding a Condition to a Path or Path Group
+### Adding a Condition to a Path, Path Group, or Hub
 At the bottom left of the "Edit Path Group" screen, you will see the "Paths in Tier" list.
-Select the Path or Path Group you would like to add a condition to.
-Select either the "Global," "Hub," or "Player" radio button to designate what type of attribute you would like access to the Path or Path Group to depend upon.
+Select the Path, Path Group, or Hub you would like to add a condition to.
+Select either the "Global," "Hub," or "Player" radio button to designate what type of attribute you would like access to the Path, Path Group, or Hub to depend upon.
 If you are selecting a Hub attribute, select the Hub whose attribute you would like from the drop down menu next to the "Hub" radio button.
 Select which attribute you would like to use from the "Attribute" drop down menu.
 The "Comparison" drop down is used to designate if the condition will need to be greater than, less than,